- National Code of Conduct (Football Federation of Australia)

 - If the match sheet is not returned in time there is a fine

-- In the finals (August) it is the WINNING TEAM MANAGER responsibility to collect and return the sheet at the end of the game (not the first team listed on the draw)
+- In the finals (August) it is the WINNING TEAM MANAGER’S responsibility to collect and return the sheet at the end of the game (not the first team listed on the draw)

 When do I get my kit

 Players can pick their match day kit up in March.
 The Team Manager should book a fitting session for the whole team to attend.
 Each player is then fitted and a complete set provide to the Team Manager for distribution that night.
-Whilst the club endeavour to procure the correct kit numbers and sizes it is impossible to get 100% correct without buying significantly more kit that we need.
-Therefore attending the kit fitting session in March is a MUST – if we have run out of that size we have processes in place to order small quantities quickly however if you do not know then we will struggle to obtain kit for round 1.
+Whilst the club endeavours to procure the correct kit numbers and sizes it is impossible to be 100% correct without buying significantly more kit that we need.
+Therefore, attending the kit fitting session in March is a MUST.
+If we have run out of a size we have processes in place to order small quantities quickly, however, if we do not know in time then we will struggle to obtain kit for round 1.

 Please note that no Under 6 or 7 Team is required to attend to attend kit fitting.
 A complete kit is handed to complete teams on Team Formation DayBack to Index

 In short YES.
 You can play up but not down an age group.